Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

 It is an illustration of how inequality of wealth can arise (on which there is a large literature, e.g.~\cite{C4}), though note that that for $\eta>1$ and $N$ large, the bulk of the distribution is peaked close to the mean $M/N$, and that each agent samples the whole distribution as time evolves.\footnote{In particular, wealth does not concentrate in a fixed set of agents.}

-To determine the entropy of this toy economy we need to spell out how each agent interacts with an external trader.
+To check the axioms are satisfied and to determine the entropy of this toy economy we need to spell out how each agent interacts with an external trader.
 We specify this to be consistent with how agents interact with the other agents, i.e.,~biased in the same way by their utility function.
-We suppose the trader offers to buy or sell arbitrary amounts at a price $\mu$.
-Then the probability rate for each agent $i$ to transition from $m,g$ to $m',g'$ is
+We suppose the trader offers to buy or sell arbitrary amounts at a price $\mu>0$.
+Then the probability rate for each agent $i$ to transition from $(m,g)$ to $(m',g')$ is

 for some $K_i\ge 0$, which is the trader's encounter rate with agent $i$.
-There is no contribution to the dependence on $m',g'$ from the trader because it has unlimited goods and money. {As the transition is along the ``budget'' line $m'+\mu g'= m+\mu g$ we can eliminate $m'$ in favour of $g'$ and write the rate as a function of just $g'$ (given $m,g,\mu$):~ This is a Beta-distribution again (though unnormalised), and its mean is}
+There is no contribution to the dependence on $(m',g')$ from the trader because it has unlimited goods and money. {As the transition is along the ``budget'' line $m'+\mu g'= m+\mu g$ we can eliminate $m'$ in favour of $g'$ and write the rate as a function of just $g'$ (given $m,g,\mu$):~ This is a Beta-distribution again (though unnormalised), and its mean is}

+Below we specify in more detail how the trader can interact, and in particular how it can donate money.
+But if the reader is happy to accept that the axioms can be satisfied, then we can make a simple derivation of the entropy function just from the above.